NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Clockwork Creature) Malfunction - Backfire.md

 The clockwork rolls a DC 5 Flat check at the start of each of its turns.
-On a failure, it backfires, dealing 2d6 fire damage in a @Template\[cone|distance:15\], including to itself (DC 0 Reflex check save at the standard DC for its level), and is [[Conditions/Slowed|Slowed 1]] this turn.
+On a failure, it backfires, dealing 2d6 fire damage in a 15-foot cone, including to itself (DC 0 Reflex check save at the standard DC for its level), and is [[Conditions/Slowed|Slowed 1]] this turn.

 *Source: Pathfinder Bestiary 3*
 *OGL*